LikeStrangersDo/Gongda_Python_summary/README.md

 1. IPython Cookbook: https://ipython-books.github.io/
 2. GEOS-Chem Python: https://github.com/geoschem/GEOSChem-python-tutorial

-## Official guides
+## User guides
-Offical guides provide complete introduction to the packages.
-And normally you can just search for keywords to jump to what is helpful.
-You can also browse the "Examples" or "Gallery" to see the main applications of the package.
-Here I list some of the core packages used in research:
+For any Python package, a user guide is always available and provides complete introduction to the package.
+You can browse the "Examples" or "Gallery" to see the main applications of a package.
+And you can also use keywords to jump to what is helpful.
+Here I list the user guides to some of the core packages used in our research:

 0. Numpy: https://numpy.org/doc/stable/
 1. Pandas: https://pandas.pydata.org/docs/user_guide/index.html#user-guide